Zero-Cost Commitments Are Not Commitments

 ) {

-// being prohibitive for high-reliability agents
+// being prohibitive for agents with genuine reliability

 const escrow = await client.createEscrow({